Accelerated BS/Master's Program

 - Must have a 3.30 GPA overall

-- Your application must include 3 letters of recommendation, with at least one from an academic source (a faculty member in any department)
+- Your application must include 1 letter of recommendation, preferrably from an academic source (a faculty member in any department)

 If you plan to earn a Master of Science degree (requires 7 courses plus completing a thesis), you must meet the following eligibility requirements: